denisgriaznov/DonkeyCarAutopilot/README.md

 - limit the steering wheel turn to values -0.5 and 0.5
 - change the policy to a more flexible one (non-linear decrease epsilon)

 Alternatively, you can try supervised learning.
-I created a script that adjusts both the speed and distance from the middle of the road using pid, and then collects a dataset from these values and the corresponding images:
+I created a script that control both the speed and distance from the middle of the road using pid, and then collects a dataset from these values and the corresponding images:

 https://github.com/denisgriaznov/DonkeyCarAutopilot/blob/master/code/data_collect.py